 Step Four: Have a calming libation and know that everyone did their best in this situation.

 The appraisal process can be the most nail-biting part of a transaction for sellers.
-As long as you are prepared for all the possibilities you will be able to make the best decisions to maximize your sale.
+As long as you are prepared for all the possibilities, you will be able to make the best decisions to maximize your sale.
+Get an experienced team like Team Diva who knows how to navigate this process from start to finish.